plops/cl-cpp-generator2/README.md

 # Reference

 Below is a categorized operator reference table for cl-cpp-generator2.
 Each row shows the DSL operator, a short purpose statement, a compact Lisp s-expression example, and the typical emitted C/C++ output.
-Use this as a quick lookup; many operators accept variants or additional declare options — see c.lisp for full details.
+Use this as a quick lookup; many operators accept variants or additional declare options — see c.lisp for full details or search in examples/ for use cases.

 Note: Lisp examples are s-expressions you pass to emit-c; C/C++ output is a representative snippet (not always full expanded code).